-Finally, to understand why our active learning framework outperforms random sampling for the IO-HMM, we plot histograms of the inputs selected by random sampling and by infomax learning using Gibbs sampling (Fig.~\ref{fig:glmhmm}D).
-While random sampling selects inputs from the entire input domain, infomax learning rarely selects inputs with a magnitude greater than 3.
-For positive inputs with a magnitude greater than 3, for all three models, the sigmoid of Eq.~\ref{eq:BernoulliGLM} saturates and all generated $y_{t}$ values will be 1.
-Similarly, for large negative inputs, all generated $y_{t}$ output values will be 0.
-As such, these large magnitude inputs generate outputs that provide no information either about the latent that generated the data (necessary for updating the transition matrix) or the weights used to generate the data.
-Overall, infomax learning reduces the number of samples required to learn the parameters of the IO-HMM.
+To understand why our framework outperforms random sampling for the GLM-HMM, we plotted histograms of the inputs selected by random sampling and by Gibbs-infomax (Fig.~\ref{fig:glmhmm}D).
+While random sampling selected inputs from the entire input domain, infomax learning rarely selected inputs with a magnitude greater than 3.
+For positive inputs $>3$, the sigmoid nonlinearity (Eq.~\ref{eq:BernoulliGLM}) saturated for all three models, so that sampled $y_{t}$ are 1 with high probability and are thus uninformative about the latent state.
+Similarly, for large-magnitude negative inputs, the $y_{t}$ samples are 0 with high probability for all three states.
+As such, the outputs generated by these provide virtually no information about the latents (necessary for updating the transition matrix) or the GLM weights.
+Overall, infomax learning substantially reduced the number of samples required to learn the parameters of the GLM-HMM.

-To make our method practical for closed-loop experiments, it is critical that the method compute new inputs quickly.
-For example, in the case of mouse decision-making experiments, consecutive trials occur within 1--10 seconds \cite{pinto_accumulation--evidence_2018, laboratory_standardized_2020-1}.
-While our current implementation requires up to 20s per trial (on an 1.7GHz quad-core i7 laptop), we show in the supplement (\ref{sec:additional_iohmms}) that running five parallel chains of 100 samples each provides a $5$x speedup over the current implementation with a single chain of 500 Gibbs samples.

-Additionally, we also perform infomax learning for a special case of IO-HMMs: mixtures of GLMs.
+To make our method practical for closed-loop experiments, it is critical for it to compute new inputs quickly.
+For example, in the case of mouse decision-making experiments, consecutive trials occur within 1--10 seconds \cite{pinto_accumulation--evidence_2018,laboratory_standardized_2020-1}.
+While our current implementation requires up to 20s per trial (on an 1.7GHz quad-core i7 laptop), we show in the appendix (\ref{sec:additional_iohmms}) that running five parallel chains of 100 samples each provides a $5$x speedup over the current implementation with a single chain of 500 Gibbs samples.
+Additionally, we also performed infomax learning for a special case of GLM-HMMs: mixtures of GLMs.
 We show in \ref{sec:infomax_mglms} that our method outperforms random sampling in terms of posterior entropy and error in recovering the model parameters.
 These results provide further evidence that our infomax learning method is applicable across model settings.